hyperledger/bevel/docs/source/guides/networkyaml-besu.md

 | tm_nodeport.ambassador | The tm port when exposed on ambassador service. |
 | tm_clientport.port   | Client Port used by Transaction manager `tessera`.
 This is the port where Besu nodes connect to their respective transaction manager. |

-The peer in an organization with type as `member` can be used to deploy the smarcontracts with additional field `peer.smart_contract`.
+The peer in an organization with type as `member` can be used to deploy the smartcontracts with additional field `peer.smart_contract`.
 The snapshot of peers service with example values is below
 ```yaml
         peers:
         - peer: